vsavicks/fmusdk/doc/README.MacOS.Linux.txt

 The original Windows fmusdk sources were download from http://www.qtronic.de/doc/fmusdk.zip

-This port includes Linux changes by Michael Tillman for fmusdk1.0, see http://github.com/mtiller/fmusdk
+This port includes Linux changes by Michael Tiller for fmusdk1.0, see http://github.com/mtiller/fmusdk

 The Mac OS X/Linux port to fmusdk1.0.2 was done by Christopher Brooks,